electron-userland/electron-builder/auto-update.md

 ## Differences between electron-updater and built-in autoUpdater

-* It doesn't require a dedicated release server.
+* Dedicated release server is not required.
 * Code signature validation not only on macOS, but also on Windows.
-* electron-builder produces and publishes all required metadata files and artifacts.
+* All required metadata files and artifacts are produced and published automatically.
-* Download progress supported on all platforms.
+* Download progress and [staged rollouts](#staged-rollouts) supported on all platforms.
-* [Staged rollouts](#staged-rollouts) supported on all platforms.
-* Actually, built-in autoUpdater is used inside on macOS.
 * Different providers supported out of the box ([GitHub Releases](https://help.github.com/articles/about-releases/), [Amazon S3](https://aws.amazon.com/s3/), [DigitalOcean Spaces](https://www.digitalocean.com/community/tutorials/an-introduction-to-digitalocean-spaces), [Bintray](https://bintray.com) and generic HTTP(s) server).
 * You need only 2 lines of code to make it work.